MiDataInt/mdi-desktop-app/docs/usage.md

 ### Connect to a server (remote, node modes)

-If you will run the MDI web server remotely, e.g., to take advantage of an HPC resource, your first step is to click the **Connect** button, which executes an appropriate SSH command in the black terminal window.
+If you will run the MDI web server remotely, your first step is to click the **Connect** button, which executes an appropriate SSH command in the black terminal window.
 Log in as dictated by your server.

-This step is not needed and not available in local mode.

 As needed, you can type shell commands in the terminal window, or click **Terminal** to open a separate shell in a new window.